Immigration rules can change overnight.

 Must continue to be enrolled full time (9 credit hours for graduate students/12 credit hours for undergraduate students)

-Can re-enter the U.S. for Fall 2020 and pursue 100% online coursework if they departed in Spring or Summer 2020 and have a valid F1 visa stamp
+Can re-enter the U.S. for Spring 2021 and pursue 100% online coursework if they departed in Spring or Summer 2020, have a valid F1 visa stamp, and are re-entering the U.S. with the same SEVIS ID number

-Newly Admitted Students Outside the U.S. defined as F-1 students who were not in active SEVIS status in Spring 2020:
+Newly Admitted Students Outside the U.S. defined as F-1 students who were not in active SEVIS status in Spring 2020 and Students who entered the U.S. to begin their F-1 status in Fall 2020:

-Can enter the U.S. for Fall 2020 if at least one class is face-to-face, partially online, or partially remote with an on-campus meeting
+Spring 2021 enrollment must include at least one course that is delivered face-to-face, partially online, or partially remote with an on-campus meeting f

 If coursework is only offered 100% online, newly admitted students outside the U.S. in Spring 2020 need to either enroll remotely in their home country or defer their admission to a later term.
 More information HERE.

-If UNT returns to 100% remote learning during Fall 2020 in response to COVID-19, all active F-1 students can remain in valid immigration status and stay in the U.S.
+If UNT returns to 100% remote learning during Spring 2021 in response to COVID-19, all active F-1 students can remain in valid immigration status and stay in the U.S.

 Please continue to monitor your UNT email address for updates.
 We will post additional Frequently Asked Questions online HERE.
 We are thankful to have such a wonderful international student community!